-Interests of Nabi Executive Officers and Directors in the Transaction or in addition to, those of Nabi's stockholders generally.
+In considering the recommendations of Nabi's board with respect to the Transaction Agreement, you should be aware that Nabi's directors and executive officers have interests in the Transaction that may be different from, or in addition to, those of Nabi's stockholders generally.
 These interests may create potential conflicts of interest.
 The board of directors was aware of these interests and considered them, among other matters, when it adopted the Transaction Agreement and approved the Transaction and voted to recommend that Nabi's stockholders vote in favor of approving the Transaction Agreement.